Working Daze by John Zakour and Scott Roberts for June 13, 2023

 3. Opus bill

-DW Premium Member about 1 year ago
+DW Premium Member over 1 year ago

 Maybe he was listening to a Weird Al Yankovic parody version